TasnimRahman0215/velora/README.md

 # velora
 This is a personal finance tracker app.
-It tracks spending of personal finances.
-It also splits household bills with roommates.
+It tracks personal finances and also splits household bills with roommates.